Wills17/Rainfall-Prediction/README.md

 The repository contains the following files and directories:

-- **Datasets/**: Directory containing the dataset files used for training and evaluation.
+- **Datasets/**: Directory containing the dataset files used for training and evaluation.

-- **Prediction_LogisticRegression/**: Directory containing scripts and models related to rainfall prediction using Logistic Regression.
+- **Prediction_LogisticRegression/**: Directory containing scripts and models related to rainfall prediction using Logistic Regression.

-- **Prediction_RandomForest/**: Directory containing scripts and models related to rainfall prediction using Random Forest.
+- **Prediction_RandomForest/**: Directory containing scripts and models related to rainfall prediction using Random Forest.

-- **templates/**: Directory containing HTML templates for the web application interface.
+- **templates/**: Directory containing HTML templates for the web application interface.

-- **Application.py**: Main script to run the Flask web application for rainfall prediction.
+- **Application.py**: Main script to run the Flask web application for rainfall prediction.

-- **Data_processing_and_cleaning.py**: Script for loading, cleaning, and preprocessing the dataset.
+- **Data_processing_and_cleaning.py**: Script for loading, cleaning, and preprocessing the dataset.

-- **EDA_on_Rainfall_dataset.py**: Script for performing exploratory data analysis (EDA) on the dataset.
+- **EDA_on_Rainfall_dataset.py**: Script for performing exploratory data analysis (EDA) on the dataset.

-- **README.md**: This file, providing an overview of the project and instructions for usage.

 ## Setup and Installation